sameerpanjwani/PHP-Debugger/README.md

         * message -> message want to send, message can be object,array,string
         * properties -> set properties, properties can be set as string, object , array
         * subject -> subject is 'optional' if init is set
-        * slackchannel -> 'optional' if init is set
+        * slackchannel -> 'optional' if init is set.
         * slackusername -> 'optional' if init is set.